In order of process you will find the following documents in a typical SMA process:

 This can be faxed in or we can simply do over the phone.
 This secures a deal for you and takes it off the list.
 The reservation form gives us the info needed for how the payment servicer will mail your checks.
 We do need to have the titling of how you wish to purchase this asset, such as Joint Tenants, via your IRA, in a Trust, or in an LLC.
 A blank Purchase Offer is HERE.

 Depending on the status of the case you reserve, if may be 1 to 60 days before the next move- In Stock cases can close right away, while Coming Soon case timelines vary.
 No documentation or deposit is required during this time period.

 Once DCF Exchange, LLC, the wholesale firm, receives all the transfer documentation and the case is court approved, there is a complete legal review and a complete closing book documenting the contractual transfer of the asset is prepared.

-With every case, the wholesale partner commits capital to buy each case prior to marketing and has a deeply vested interest in making sure the payment stream is transferred fully and completely.
+With every case, DCF Exchange commits its capital to buy each case prior to resale, and has real money at risk and therefore must ensure the payment stream is transferred fully and completely.

 Only after the transfer is done, and done right, is it made available to the Purchaser to fund and close.
 The review process involves the following steps:

 - Thorough review of the court order and supporting court documents, including:

 - Proof of service on all interested parties

 - Final signed and file stamped court order